prachitui/Speech-Enhancement-Tensorflow-UNet-Softmask/README.md

 **ALGORITHM**
 This algorithm takes an Short Time Fourier Transform (STFT) of the audio files to return the transformed signal as a 2D array of dimensions time and frequency.
 The transformed signal is complex, but the algorithm only operates on the amplitude.
 The amplitude is passed through a softmask + UNet algorithm.
-T